The 7 Best Golf Cart Batteries For Longevity and Price

 4. Expert Power 12330 Battery

 The Expert Power 12330 is one of the most affordable 12v golf cart batteries you can buy.
-It only marginally falls short of the UB 12350 in terms of amperage clocking in at 33Ah as opposed to 35Ah.
+It only marginally falls short of the UB 12350 in terms of amperage, clocking in at 33Ah instead of 35Ah.
 It is also rather durable.
-With a shatterproof ABS plastic shell, the battery is well-protected, and its AGM technology provides a wide temperature range.
+The battery is well-protected with a shatterproof ABS plastic shell, and its AGM technology provides a wide temperature range.
 This makes the Expert Power 12330 a great choice for tough conditions.

 The DOD at 100% can run for a total of 260 cycles.
-However, to prolong its life, you can run the battery at 50% DOD which will raise the number of cycles to 500.
+However, to prolong its life, you can run the battery at 50% DOD, raising the number of cycles to 500.

 Key Specifications: